To make sure you don’t fall into a credit card application mistakes, I’ve shared some common credit card sign up mistakes and ways to avoid them.

 - Make planning the trip part of the fun!

 A little diligence will help you avoid the common mistakes.
-The credit card sign up bonuses are a great way to supplement frequent travel to hoard points and miles for your dream award vacation.
+The credit card welcome bonuses are a great way to supplement frequent travel to hoard points and miles for your dream award vacation.